YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-unity/unity-add-ons/speech-bubbles/using-speech-bubbles.md

 Make sure the Start Node in the Dialogue System's Inspector is set to `Start`, and that Start Automatically is chosen.

-Next, expand the Dialogue Views section of the Dialogue System's Inspector, set the number of Dialogue Views to `1`, and drag the BubbleView GameObject from the Hierarchy (it should be a child of the Dialogue System) into the slot:
+Next, expand the Dialogue Presenters section of the Dialogue System's Inspector, set the number of Dialogue Presenters to `1`, and drag the BubbleView GameObject from the Hierarchy (it should be a child of the Dialogue System) into the slot:

 <figure><img src="../../../.gitbook/assets/ausb-03.png" alt="" width="563"><figcaption></figcaption></figure>